AmeshiUdara/employee-info-crud/README.md

 # employee-info-crud
-This is a crud application about Employee Information based on Spring boot frontend and React.js backend.
+This is a crud application about Employee Information based on Spring boot backend and React.js frontend.